PatrickRainer/dotnet-Dev-Template/README.md

 - Use `WebApplicationFactory` to test the API in-memory.
 - Base class `IntegrationTestBase.cs` handles common setup (config, headers, sequential execution).
 - Configuration is managed via `appsettings.json` in the test project.
-- **Coverage**: Includes CRUD operations for Users, Roles, ApiKeys, Tenants, and comprehensive Multi-tenant Isolation and Security scenarios.
+- **Coverage**: Includes CRUD operations for Users, Roles, ApiKeys, Tenants, Subscriptions, and comprehensive Registration, Multi-tenant Isolation, and Security scenarios.
 - **Note**: `Program.cs` in the API project must have `public partial class Program { }` to be accessible by the test project.

 ### Manual API Execution